Roasted Brussels Sprouts

 Instructions

-- Preheat oven to 400 degrees.
+- Preheat oven to 400℉.
 Gather all your ingredients so that you have everything close at hand on the counter or table.

 - Pour extra-virgin olive oil over the Brussels sprouts and sprinkle with salt and pepper.
 Carefully mix until sprouts are nicely oiled.

-- Place mixture in a heated cast iron skillet and cook over medium heat, with cut sides down.
+- Place mixture in the cast iron skillet and cook over medium heat in the bacon grease, with cut sides down.
 Cook until they begin to brown, 2-3 minutes.

-- Place the skillet in the preheated oven and continue to cook for 8-10 minutes, tossing a few times so sprouts brown on all sides.
+- Turn Brussels Sprouts and add the pieces of bacon to the mixture.
+Give everything another stir and then place the skillet in the preheated oven.
+Bake for 10-12 minutes until tender, tossing a few times so sprouts brown on all sides.

 - Remove skillet from oven and sprinkle with the grated Parmesan cheese.
-Serve immediately.
-This recipe will serve 4 people.
+To serve, place brussels sprouts in a pretty serving bowl or serve alongside a roasted entree.
+Serves 4.